Skip to Content

 • To save leftovers – wrap each piece of cake in plastic wrap and freeze individually.
 Take a piece out and bring it back to room temperature before enjoying.

-How to make Zucchini Cake with Cream Cheese frosting as a layer cake:
+How to make a Zucchini Layer Cake with Cream Cheese frosting:

 • Bake the recipe in two 8″ round cake pans instead of one 9″ square pan.